Customized valve response algorithms in flow controllers produce better films, with more control of the target’s transition state.

 - Insulating coatings on architectural glass

-Alicat mass flow controllers are compatible with the most common reactive gases.
+Alicat mass flow controllers are compatible with the most common reactive gases used in reactive sputtering.
 Those gases—and some of their typical compounds—are:

 - Oxygen (O2) – creating oxides such as Al2O3, SiO2, TiO2, ITO (Indium Tin Oxide)